 I fast to lower my calorie intake

-Many people fast because it’s a SIMPLE way to eat fewer calories overall.
+Many people fast because it’s a simple way to eat fewer calories overall.

 In both cases, foods and drinks that enable you to hit whatever calorie goal makes sense for you are fair game as part of your fasting window.

-Our SIMPLE conclusion
+Our simple conclusion

 • If you’re a TRE fan, stick close to zero calories to keep your fast intact.

-• If you’re a 5:2- or ADF-er, stay within your 500/600 calorie allowance and you’re golden.
+• If you’re a 5:2-er or ADF-er, stay within your 500/600 calorie allowance, and you’re golden.

 • If you’re just after ketosis, you can stay in ketosis while ingesting energy (so long as that energy is the non-insulin-triggering kind).
-You can fast or eat your way into ketosis; that’s how the Keto Diet is a thing.
+You can fast or eat your way into ketosis; that’s how the keto diet is a thing.
 But this isn’t technically fasting.
-And that’s why fats like butter, coconut oil, ghee, etc., all—in our view— break a fast.
+And that’s why fats like butter, coconut oil, ghee, etc., all — in our view — break a fast.

 What can you drink while fasting?